taocpp/PEGTL/doc/Actions-and-States.md

 # Actions and States

 In its most simple form, a parsing run only returns whether (a portion of) the input matches the grammar.
-To actually do something useful during a parsing run it is necessary to to attach (user-defined) *actions* to one or more grammar rules.
+To actually do something useful during a parsing run it is necessary to attach (user-defined) *actions* to one or more grammar rules.

 Actions are essentially functions that are called during the parsing run whenever the rule they are attached to successfully matched.
 When an action is *applied*, the corresponding function receives the *states*, an arbitrary list of (user-defined) objects, as arguments.